Retire to something, not from something

 "Most people spend more time preparing for a two-week holiday than they do for their retirement."

-• Whether you’re years or days away from retirement, or already retired, we can help you to help yourself.
+• Whether you’re years or days away from retirement, or already retired, I can help you to help yourself.

 • Retirement coaching focuses on parts of your post-work life that you may need to spend more time considering and preparing for, ideally before you retire.

-• Aspects covered include retirement readiness; transition to retirement; purpose an
+• Aspects covered include retirement readiness; transition to retirement; purpose and

-• Whether you’re years or days away from retirement, or already retired, we can help you to help yourself.
+• Whether you’re years or days away from retirement, or already retired, I can help you to help yourself.

 • Retirement coaching focuses on parts of your post-work life that you may need to spend more time considering and preparing for, ideally before you retire.